sercankulcu/sercankulcu.github.io/_teaching/data-structures.md

 * Code Examples <a href="https://github.com/sercankulcu/data-structures-java/tree/main/Lecture07">[link]</a>

+Chapter 12: Sets
+---

+Sets, in turn, enable us to manage collections of unique elements efficiently, supporting operations like intersection, union, and difference.

+* Lecture Notes <a href="http://sercankulcu.github.io/files/data_structures/Chapter_07_Graphs.pdf">[pdf]</a>
+* Code Examples <a href="https://github.com/sercankulcu/data-structures-java/tree/main/Lecture07">[link]</a>

-Chapter 12: Advanced Data Structures
+Chapter 13: Advanced Data Structures
 ---

 In the diverse landscape of data structures, Interval Trees, Trie Data Structures, Suffix Trees, Bloom Filters, and Skip Lists represent a rich tapestry of specialized tools for addressing a wide range of computational challenges.
 Interval Trees are custom-tailored for the efficient storage and retrieval of intervals or ranges, making them essential for applications like scheduling tasks and optimizing resource allocation.
 Trie data structures are optimal for the representation and retrieval of strings and sequences, with applications in spell-checking, text indexing, and information retrieval systems.
 Suffix Trees, on the other hand, offer an invaluable resource for string matching and pattern searching, forming the foundation for DNA sequence alignment and full-text indexing in search engines.
 Bloom Filters provide probabilistic data storage for fast membership queries, minimizing false negatives in applications like caching, spell-checking, and duplicate detection.
 Skip Lists offer a versatile structure for efficient sorted data storage, with characteristics that allow for rapid search and insertion, making them ideal for database indexing and more.